ASD-Blueprint/desktop.gov.au/blueprint/client-devices.md

 Drivers that are essential to the hardware platform can be deployed in the base reference image, during device deployment task sequence through SCCM, via Microsoft Intune or later by Microsoft Windows Update.
 Drivers such as network drivers are critical during the deployment phase, whereas a microphone driver is not.
 The more generic a reference image, the lower the deployment and maintenance costs.

-Other drivers like printer drivers can be deployed after the end user has logged onto the device using either a “Follow Me Print” or “Defined print queue list” selected by the end user.
+Other drivers like printer drivers can be deployed after the end user has logged onto the device using either a "Follow Me Print" or "Defined print queue list" selected by the end user.

 Table 10 Drivers and Peripherals Design Decisions for all agencies and implementation types.